 To address this challenge, throughout 2020, AT&T has taken action to support students, families and educators by providing connected devices and hotspots for K-12 schools and colleges and universities across the country.

-Backed by one of the largest private full-time union workforces in the country (and the only unionized wireless provider), no other public company in America has invested more in American infrastructure in the past five years.
+Backed by one of the largest private full-time union workforces in the country (and the only unionized wireless provider), no other public company in America invested more in American infrastructure from 2015 to 2019.
 Through our $125 billion investment in U.S. wired and wireless networks, we are working to get more Americans connected.
 The last year has shown us all, however, we cannot do it alone.
 As we scale our investments in robust broadband networks there is more we can do together.

 2021 presents us with an opportunity to finally solve this problem